wp-plugins/wishpond-social-campaigns/readme.txt

 = How reliable is your service? =

-Wishpond hosts all of your data on Amazon EC2 and we do regular (hourly) backups of all your data.
+Wishpond hosts all of your data on Amazon EC2 and we do regular backups of all your data.

 = Where can I review the terms of service and privacy policy? =